minirust/specr/minitest/README.md

 `minitest` is the MiniRust test suite.

-Use `./cov.sh` for the test coverage.
+Use `./cov.sh` to generate the test coverage.